Tufin/oasdiff/README.md

 3. [Extensions](https://swagger.io/specification/#specification-extensions) are excluded by default.
 Use [configuration](diff/config.go) to specify which ones to include.

 4. Paths vs. Endpoints
-OpenAPI Specification has a hierarchial model of [Paths](https://swagger.io/specification/#paths-object) and [Operations](https://swagger.io/specification/#operation-object).
+OpenAPI Specification has a hierarchial model of [Paths](https://swagger.io/specification/#paths-object) and [Operations](https://swagger.io/specification/#operation-object) (HTTP methods).
-oasdiff respects this heirarchy and displays a hierarchial diff with path changes: added, deleted and modified, and within the later "modified" section, another set of operation changes: added, deleted and modified.
+oasdiff respects this heirarchy and displays a hierarchial diff with path changes: added, deleted and modified, and within the latter, "modified" section, another set of operation changes: added, deleted and modified.
 For example:
 ```yaml
     paths: